Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 5. Once complete, return to **step 3** of the **RUN FIELD VERIFICATION TOOL** section to rerun FVT.
 6. Type **2** or **VERIFY** and hit **ENTER** to check the node configuration.
 If all fields pass, you may now proceed to install Qumulo Core.

-## Install Qumulo Core Via The USB Key
+## Step 4: Install Qumulo Core by Using the USB Drive Installer

 1. Power on the node or perform a reboot.
 2. Press the **F11 key** to enter the **boot menu** on the **BIOS splash screen**.